 Lake Tahoe Skiing for Families

 Among ski regions in the USA, Lake Tahoe is its own culture and ecosystem.
 Perfect for families and close to major airports in Reno and Sacramento (and an easy drive from the SF Bay Area), Lake Tahoe is a premier destination for skiing families of all abilities.
+It also includes a couple of what we consider to be the best family ski resorts in all of North America.

 To call Lake Tahoe one place is a bit deceiving, though.
 Lake Tahoe is a huge lake, with ski areas situated up in the mountains along side.
 The drive around Lake Tahoe is 75 miles, and given the windy mountain roads that equates to about a 2 hour trip.
 Having a good time skiing the Lake Tahoe area requires a little planning and knowledge of the sub regions.